Debjoy/protected-PDFviewer/README.md

 ## Demo

 There is a demo version live [here](http://atdebjoy.com/others/pdfview.php)
-unfortunately it shows an error pdf as it need to be feeded with a POST request
+Unfortunately it shows an error pdf as it need to be feeded with a POST request

 ----------
 ## Installation